-The main purpose of this test is to find out whether the computer’s components are working as expected.
-This include the core components such as the CPU, GPU, RAM as well as storage, and connectivity peripherals such as keyboard.
+This test primarily aims to determine whether the computer’s components work as expected.
+This includes the core components such as the CPU, GPU, RAM, storage, and connectivity peripherals such as a keyboard.

-It is the most initial test the computer runs for checking various critical systems.
-Only when the POST is successful can the computer continue the boot up processor.
-If it fails, the POST screen will either display where the malfunction is occurring (like no keyboard detected) or generate a beeping sound code.
+It is the initial test the computer runs for checking various critical systems.
+Only when the POST is successful can the computer continue the bootup processor.
+If it fails, the POST screen will either display where the malfunction occurs (like no keyboard detected) or generate a beeping sound code.

-Computer runs this operation in the most initial stage to avoid any inconveniences to the user later on, like a malfunctioning keyboard or other errors with disk drives and other components.
+The computer runs this operation in the initial stage to avoid any inconveniences to the user later on, like a malfunctioning keyboard or other errors with disk drives and other components.

 So basically, the POST is used to detect hardware problems with the computer before it finishes booting up.

 Also Read: How to Test Motherboard Without CPU?